trustdan/options-risk-management/stonk-risk-management/README.md

 ## Installation

 ### Windows
-1. Download the latest installer (`stonk-risk-management-setup-x.x.x.exe`) from the releases page
+1. Download the latest installer (`options-risk-management-setup-x.x.x.exe`) from the releases page
 2. Run the installer and follow the on-screen instructions
 3. Launch the application from the Start menu or desktop shortcut